MakeOpinionGmbH/cpx-research-SDK-ReactNative-New/Readme.md

 ### Adding an additioanl info

-If you want to add an extra subid_1 & subid_2 paramters, you will need to attach them to the userId prop like the following:
+If you want to add an additional info like subid_1 & subid_2 paramters, you will need to append it like the following:

 ```jsx
 const App = () => (